Oliver2213/NVDAYoutube-dl/readme.md

 ##Addon options menu

-Go to NVDA menu, Youtube Downloader sub menu to access various options for this addon and Youtube-DL.
+Go to NVDA menu, Youtube Downloader sub menu to access various options concerning this addon and Youtube-DL.

 ###Audio converter options

-In the Audio Converter Options dialog you can configure in which format your video will be downloaded, and what quality will be applied.
+In the Audio Converter Options dialog you can configure in which format your video will be converted after it's downloaded, and what quality will be applied.
 Note: although Youtube-DL can download both video and audio formats, the current version of this addon supports downloading in audio formats only.
 The supported audio formats that you can choose are: MP3, Wave, Ogg Vorbis, AAC, M4A, and Opus.

 ###View downloaded videos

-This menu option will open a folder with downloaded videos, where you can open them, move them to another folder or delete them if you wish.
+This menu option will open a folder with your downloaded and converted videos, where you can open them, move them to another folder or delete them if you wish.

 ###Choose download folder